Shell bank museum

 Museum with a species-rich foundation

-The Shell Museum was built as part of Uddevalla’s celebrations to mark the 500th anniversary of its founding, and it was officially opened on 26 August 1998 by the King and Queen.
+Skalbanksmuseet/The Shell Bank Museum was built as part of Uddevalla’s celebrations to mark the 500th anniversary of its founding, and it was officially opened on 26 August 1998 by the King and Queen.
 The museum has shell collections dating from the 1800s as well as newly created models, illustrations and animations that show how ice melt and land rise affected the Uddevalla landscape.
 The white hills on which the Shell Bank Museum now stands are mostly made up of remnants of the stone mussel, the giant acom barnacle, and numerous invertebrates.
 There are also remains of seals, killer whales and polar bears.

 Wander among butterflies, lizards and cows